Lake County Examiner

 The Lake County Examiner is a weekly newspaper published in Lakeview, Oregon, United States.
 It was founded in 1880 by Stephen P. Moss and Charles A. Cogswell.
 Over the years, the paper has had a number of publishers.
-Since 2017, the newspaper has been owned by Adams Publishing Group.
+Since 2017, the newspaper has been owned by Adams MultiMedia.
 In addition to the weekly newspaper, the Examiner staff publishes a number of special editions each year along with a local real estate guide and a twice-weekly news flyer.

 Overview

 The Lake County Examiner is a weekly newspaper that serves Lake County, Oregon.
 The newspaper is published every Wednesday in Lakeview, the county seat of Lake County.
 The Examiner is a community newspaper that primarily covers local news, sports, business, and events.
 Most of the newspaper's advertising is local as well.
 As of 2014, the Examiner had a circulation of approximately 2,400.
 The newspaper maintains an online presence through www.lakecountyexam.com, a web-site that features local news, commentary, sports, obituaries, and community announcements.

 The Examiner normally has between five and nine employees.
 As of 2014, there were six full-time staff members plus one part-time employee working at the Examiner.
 The newspaper's annual revenue is estimated to be between $1 million and $2.5 million.
 The Examiner is a member of the Oregon Newspaper Publishers Association, Oregon's newspaper trade association.